greenplum-db/gpdb/gpdb-doc/markdown/install_guide/prep_os.html.md

     For more information about the `grubby` utility, see your operating system documentation.
 If the `grubby` command does not update the kernels, see the [Note](#grubby_note) at the end of the section.

+### <a id="networking"></a>Networking

+The maximum transmission unit (MTU) of a network specifies the size (in bytes) of the largest data packet/frame accepted by a network-connected device.
+A jumbo frame is a frame that contains more than the standard MTU of 1500 bytes.

+The Greenplum Database max packet size is specified by the [gp_max_packet_size](../ref_guide/config_params/guc-list.html#gp_max_packet_size) server configuration parameter.
+The default max packet size is 8192.
+This default assumes a jumbo frame MTU, and 9000 is the recommended OS network MTU setting for your Greenplum Database hosts.

+The network switch should be configured to use the same jumbo frame size.
+The size should be at least 9000 MTU and depends on the switch characteristics; some switches support a slightly larger MTU setting.

 ### <a id="huge_pages"></a>Transparent Huge Pages \(THP\)